devonnaidoo/basic-web-server/README.md

 No installation required.
 Once on your machine, to start the server, run the follow command in the root directory:
 `npm start`

+## Prerequisites

+- Node.js installed on your system